Service Trust Agreement

 What should the Service Trust charge?

-Your accountant, each financial year, tells you what to charge.
+Each financial year, your accountant tells you what to charge.
 The Service Trust Agreement allows for this.
 You charge ‘market rates’.
 Treat the service trust as a separate non-related business.
 The Service Trust Agreement allows the service trust to provide many services, including:

 1. plant and equipment (desks, chairs, library, tools, equipment)